hackoregon/civicu-pythonii-summer-2017/Homework/README.md

 5. Create virtual environment <venv-3> installed w/ Python 2.7x , activate, install pandas

 6. For each environment show the installed python packages

+7. Remove all traces of a single virtual environment

+8. Find a virtual environment cheat sheet you like and share something you learned.

+Optional: Research additional virtual environment functionality through packages like virtualwrapper and Anaconda

 (hint: Becareful not to nest your environments)